Our tour in Bethlehem

 Birthplace of Jesus Christ

-In Bethlehem, I will accompany you as a private tour guide on the other side of the separation wall between Israel and the Palestinian territories from the Check Point south of Jerusalem.
-We will visit one of the high places of Christianity, the Basilica of the Nativity where, according to Christianity, Jesus Christ was born.
+In this tour, I will accompany you as a private tour guide on the other side of the separation wall between Israel and the Palestinian territories from the Check Point south of Jerusalem.
+We will visit one of the high places of Christianity, the Basilica of the Nativity, where, according to Christianity, Jesus Christ was born.

 Inside the Basilica we will see remains dating from the 4th to the 16th century.
-Together we will discover the different Orthodox, Armenian and Catholic and Christian places of worship.
-We will visit the field of shepherds where, according to Christianity, the night guardian shepherds received the message from the angel, informing that the Jewish Messiah was born.
+Together we will discover the different Orthodox, Armenian, Catholic and Christian places of worship.
+We will visit the Shepherd's field where, according to Christianity, the night guardian shepherds received the message from the angel, informing that the Jewish Messiah was born.

-It is possible to visit Rachel’s tomb, one of Jacob's wives and the mother of Joseph and Benjamin, two of the twelve fathers of the tribes of Israel.
-Also we will discover together the separation wall between Israel and the Palestinian Authorities, on the Palestinian side is a multitude of graffiti especially known as those of the artist Banksy.
+It is possible to visit the Rachel’s tomb, one of Jacob's wives and the mother of Joseph and Benjamin, two of the 12 fathers of the tribes of Israel.
+Also we will discover together the separation wall between Israel and the Palestinian Authorities.
+On the Palestinian side is a variety of graffiti, among them especially known are those of the artist Banksy.

 The city of Bethlehem

 Bethlehem is a city in the West Bank in the Palestinian-controlled territory, about 10 km south of Jerusalem.
 The city has 30,000 inhabitants, mostly Muslim and a large Christian presence.

 The Christian community is one of the oldest communities in the world.
 The city has a great historical and religious heritage.
 According to Jewish tradition it is also know as Ephrata, the place of birth and coronation of the King of Israel, David.
 It is also the place where Jacob's wife, "Rachel," was laid to rest.